Fireworks Code is designed to keep you safe, Not Sorry.

 Key Fireworks Code Safety Steps

 When coming to Buy fireworks, Always look for BS 7114 Mark at the package of the firework or on the actual item itself.
-All firework retailers, No matter if they are a small 1 off shop or an all season shop, they will always sell Fireworks with this mark.
+All firework retailers, No matter if they are a small one off shop or an all season shop, they will always sell Fireworks with this mark.

 Parties are the best way to celebrate anything, we all love a drink.
 But the majority of us, tend to do silly things, thinking it’s funny, and then it turns out your in A&E for burns that can leave you scarred for life.
-So if you wish for a safer Bonfire night set all your fireworks off before you drink any type of alcohol.
+So if you wish for a safer Bonfire night set all your fireworks off before you drink any alcohol.

-Keeping your fireworks in a closed box, will help prevent any lit fireworks, Strays/misfire shells hitting your fireworks.
+Keeping your fireworks in a closed box will help prevent any lit fireworks, Strays/misfire shells hitting your fireworks.
 It is also wise to keep the box in a safe area away from the heat from the bonfire and if any flame sparks.

-Each firework has its own instruction, For example.
+Each firework has its instruction, For example.
 For a barrage/cake, would need to be stacked down, this is to prevent it from tipping over when it is firing.
-For rockets, They need to be able to lift from a loose tube, that can be provided with the package.
+For rockets, They need to be able to lift from a free tube, that can be provided with the package.
 This is why it is good to Follow the instructions on each firework.

-Lighting fireworks at arms length using portfires, This should prevent burns to your fingers/hand.
-If you can it is wise to buy a small Launch kit, and would ensure extra safety when setting off fireworks.
+Lighting fireworks at arm’s length using portfires, This should prevent burns to your fingers/hand.
+If you can, it is wise to buy a small Launch kit and would ensure extra safety when setting off fireworks.

 Always remember to stand well back, Just in case the firework doesn’t lit properly or it doesn’t operate correctly.
-This would lead to Never go near a firework that has been lit It can still explode.
+This would lead to Never go near a firework that has been lit.
+It can still explode.

 Whatever you do, Do not throw fireworks.
 You could seriously harm others If not kill them.
 It’s more enjoyable to set them off in your back garden following this code.
 Never put them in your pocket, they can go off at any time.

 Children like picking new things up throwing them around hitting off each other.
-This is a strong reason along many others why you should not leave children with fireworks.
+This is a strong reason along with many others why you should not leave children with fireworks.